Jermaine Jackson (album): Content

-Jermaine Jackson was Jackson's first of numerous albums released with Arista Records, after leaving Motown, who he had been with for thirteen years.
-The album was released internationally under the title Dynamite.
+The track "Escape from the Planet of the Ant Men" contains backing vocals by Jermaine's brothers Tito and Randy.

+Reception

 The album went on to be Jermaine's second-most successful album in the United States, peaking at No. 19 — 13 places below Let's Get Serious — on the main Billboard album chart, but becoming the #1 R&B album on July 7, 1984.

 The disc achieved Gold status, eventually surpassing 900,000 in US sales.
 Internationally, it was Jackson's most successful album, peaking within the charts of four non-US territories.
 "When the Rain Begins to Fall", originally recorded for the soundtrack of Voyage of the Rock Aliens, was later included on the album after its success as a single.